International Relations Grants Program Council for Australian-Arab Relations (CAAR) 2020-21 Grant Guidelines

 8.7 Questions during the application process

-If you have any questions during the application period, please contact Council for Australian-Arab Relations Secretariat, (02) 6261 2090, CAAR@dfat.gov.au.
-The Department of Foreign Affairs and Trade undertakes to respond to emailed questions within five working days.
+If you have any questions during the application period, please contact the Council for Australian-Arab Relations Secretariat, (02) 6261 2090, email@example.com.
+The Department of Foreign Affairs and Trade undertakes to respond to emailed questions within two working days.

-Answers to questions may be posted on the website.
+Answers to questions may be shared on the CAAR website – Frequently Asked Questions.